shuaibiyy/awesome-tf/README.md

 * [terraboot](https://github.com/MastodonC/terraboot) - DSL to generate a terraform configuration and run it.
 * [terrafile](https://github.com/coretech/terrafile) - Systematically manage external modules from Github for use in Terraform (written in Go).
 * [terrafile](https://github.com/dxw/terrafile) - Systematically manage external modules from Github for use in Terraform (written in Ruby).
-* [terraform-bundle](https://github.com/hashicorp/terraform/tree/master/tools/terraform-bundle) - A tool to easily build bundles containing a Terraform binary as well as provider binaries.
+* [terraform-bundle](https://github.com/hashicorp/terraform/tree/master/tools/terraform-bundle) - Easily builds bundles containing a Terraform binary as well as provider binaries.
 Useful for CI and air-gapped Terraform Enterprise.
 * [terraform-docs](https://github.com/segmentio/terraform-docs) - Quick utility to generate docs from terraform modules.
 * [terraform-landscape](https://github.com/coinbase/terraform-landscape) - Improve Terraform's plan output to be easier to read and understand.
 * [terraform-plan-parser](https://github.com/lifeomic/terraform-plan-parser) - Command line utility and JavaScript API for parsing stdout from `terraform plan` and converting it to JSON.